lmas/akvarium/README.md

 ### Phase One

-- Public release and feedback.
+- ~Public release and feedback.~
+- Finalise refactors and experiments as suggested by feedback (#1 and #2).
-- Finish documentation and add the last tests.
+- Finish documentation and add any last tests.
+- Tag v0.1

 ### Phase Two

 - Add simple entities, moving in the distant background; couple of whales, a giant sunfish.
 - Add static environment for back- and foreground; prerendered corals, rocks and cliffs[^1].
 - Add shader to simulate some kind of distance blur/dim for background objects.
+- Tag v0.2

 ### Phase Three